 - Oats - Both quick and rolled oats will work.
 The former will yield a smoother texture, while rolled oats yield chewier protein balls.

 - Maple syrup - Can be substituted with agave or date syrup.
-To make this recipe low-sugar, sugar-free maple syrup substitutes will also work.
+To make this recipe low-sugar, use sugar-free maple syrup instead. if your protein powder is particularly sweet, reduce the amount of syrup used, and compensate by adding a splash of water or milk.

 - Chocolate chips - Make sure to use vegan chocolate chips, like the Enjoy Life dark chocolate morsels.